 We operate a business that requires sophisticated data collection, processing systems, software and other technology.
-Some of the technologies supporting the industries we serve are changing rapidly.
-We expect that new technologies will emerge or grow that may be superior to, or may not be compatible with, some of our existing technologies, and may require us to make significant expenditures so that we can continue to provide cost-effective and reliable methods of energy delivery.
-Among such technological advances are distributed generation resources (e.g., rooftop solar), energy storage devices and more energy-efficient buildings and products designed to reduce consumption.
-As these technologies become a more cost-competitive option over time, certain customers may choose to meet their own energy needs and subsequently decrease usage of our systems and services.
+Some of the technologies supporting the industries we serve are changing rapidly and increasing in complexity.
+New technologies will emerge or grow that may be superior to, or may not be compatible with, some of our existing technologies, and may require us to make significant expenditures so that we can continue to provide cost-effective and reliable methods of energy delivery.
+Among such technological advances are distributed generation resources (e.g., private solar), energy storage devices and more energy-efficient buildings and products designed to reduce consumption.
+As these technologies become a more cost-competitive option over time, whether through cost effectiveness or government incentives and subsidies, certain customers may choose to meet their own energy needs and subsequently decrease usage of our systems and services.

 Our future success will depend, in part, on our ability to anticipate and adapt to these technological changes in a cost-effective manner and to offer, on a timely basis, reliable services that meet customer demands and evolving industry standards.
-If we fail to adapt successfully to any technological change or obsolescence, or fail to obtain access to important technologies or incur significant expenditures in adapting to technological change, our businesses, operating results, financial condition and cash flows could be materially and adversely affected.
+If we fail to adapt successfully to any technological change or obsolescence, fail to obtain access to important technologies or incur significant expenditures in adapting to technological change, or if implemented technology does not operate as anticipated, our business, operating results, financial condition and cash flows could be materially and adversely affected.

-Our merger and acquisition activities may not be successful or may result in completed acquisitions that do not perform as anticipated.
+Our potential business strategies, including, merger and acquisition activities, may not be completed or perform as expected.

-From time to time, we have made and may continue to make acquisitions of businesses and assets.
+From time to time, we have made and may continue to make acquisitions of businesses and assets, including the formation of joint ventures.
 However, suitable acquisition candidates may not continue to be available on terms and conditions we find acceptable, or the expected benefits of completed acquisitions may not be realized fully or at all, or may not be realized in the anticipated timeframe.